 The primary surgeries performed for arthritis of the ankle are:

 Arthroplasty, or Total Ankle Replacement – A relatively new, patient-friendly alternative to ankle fusion.
 Ankle replacement involves resurfacing the ankle joint with artificial implant parts that allow continued motion and function of the ankle joint, without pain.

 Arthroscopic debridement – Helpful in the early stages of arthritis development, this procedure involves insertion of a pencil-sized camera and small instruments into the joint to visualize and remove foreign tissue and bony outgrowths (spurs).

-Arthrodesis, or fusion – Ankle fusion is the most common surgical technique performed today.
-This procedure eliminates the joint by encouraging the bones to grow together.
-During the process, the cartilage is removed, and the bones are pinned together with screws, plates, rods or pins to hold them in position while the bones eventually grow together into one solid mass.
+Ankle fusion – Once the only treatment for end-stage ankle arthritis, this procedure eliminates pain by eliminating joint motion.
+During the process, the cartilage is removed and the bones are pinned together with screws, plates, rods, or pins.
+Eventually the bones grow together in one solid mass.

 1 References: iData Research Inc., 2008.
 Foot and Ankle Reconstruction Market